+(a) The Commission shall award a broker continuing education credit for teaching a Commission Update Course.
+A broker seeking continuing education credit for teaching a Commission Update Course shall submit a form, available on the Commission's website, that requires the broker to set forth the:

+(1) broker's name, license number, instructor num-

+- ber, address, telephone number, and email address;

+- (2) Update Course number;

+- (3) education provider's name and number;

+- (4) education provider's address; and

+- (5) date the course was taught.

-submit a form, available on the Commission's website, that requires the broker to set forth the:
+(b) The Commission shall award a broker continuing education elective credit for teaching a Commission approved continuing education elective for the first time any given continuing education elective is taught.
+A broker seeking continuing education credit under this Paragraph shall submit a form, available on the Commission's website, that requires the broker to set forth the:

-- (1) broker's name, license number, address, telephone number, and email address;
+(1) broker's name, license number, address, telephone number, and email address;

 - (2) course title;

 - (3) course number;

-- (4) sponsor's name and number;
+- (4) education provider's name and number;

-- (5) sponsor's address; and
+- (5) education provider's address; and

 - (6) date the course was taught.

-- (c) The Commission may award continuing education elective credit for completion of an unapproved course that the Commission finds equivalent to the elective course component of the continuing education requirement set forth in 21 NCAC 58H .0407(a).
-The broker shall submit a course completion certificate issued by the course sponsor, a copy of the course description or course outline, and a fifty dollar (\$50.00) fee for each course for which the broker seeks credit.
+(c) The Commission may award continuing education elective credit for completion of an unapproved course that the Commission finds equivalent to the elective course component of the continuing education requirement set forth in 21 NCAC 58H .0407(a).
+The broker shall submit a course completion certificate issued by the education provider, a copy of the course description or course outline, and a fifty dollar (\$50.00) fee for each course for which the broker seeks credit.
 A broker seeking continuing education credit for a course that is not approved by the Commission shall submit a form, available on the Commission's website, that requires the broker to set forth the:

-- (1) broker's name, license number, address, telephone number, and email address;
+(1) broker's name, license number, address, tele-

+- phone number, and email address;

 - (2) course title;

 - (3) number of instructional hours;

 - (4) course instructor's name; and

-- (5) course sponsor's name, address, telephone number, and email address.
+- (5) education provider's name, address, telephone number, and email address.

-- (d) The Commission may award continuing education elective credit for developing a continuing education elective course that is approved by the Commission pursuant to 21 NCAC 58H .0400.
+(d) The Commission may award continuing education elective credit for developing a continuing education elective course that is approved by the Commission pursuant to 21 NCAC 58H .0400.
 However, a broker shall only receive credit for the year in which the continuing education elective is approved.
 A broker seeking continuing education credit under this Paragraph shall submit a form, available on the Commission's website, that requires the broker to set forth the broker's name, license number, address, telephone number, and email address.
 Along with the form, the broker shall submit the course title, the course number, the date of the course approval, and a fifty dollar (\$50.00) fee for each course for which the broker seeks credit.

-- (e) The Commission may award continuing education elective credit for authoring a real estate textbook.
+(e) The Commission may award continuing education elective credit for authoring a real estate textbook.
 However, a broker shall receive credit for any single textbook only once.
 A broker seeking continuing education credit under this Paragraph shall submit a form, available on the Commission's website, that requires the broker to set forth the broker's name, license number, address, telephone number, and email address.
 Along with the form, the broker shall submit the title page of the textbook, showing the title, publisher, and publication date, the table of contents, and a fifty dollar (\$50.00) fee for each textbook for which the licensee seeks credit.

-- (f) The Commission may award continuing education elective credit for authoring of a scholarly article on a real